-The Company's financial instruments recognized on the consolidated balance sheet consists of cash, accounts receivable, accounts payable, accrued liabilities, Term Loan, Convertible Notes, deferred obligation and contract settlement.
+The Company's financial instruments recognized on the consolidated statement of financial position consists of cash, accounts receivable, accounts payable, accrued liabilities, Term Loan, Convertible Notes, deferred obligation and contract settlement obligation.
 The Company does not have any derivative financial instruments.
 The non-derivative financial instruments are recognized initially at fair value.
 The fair values of the current financial instruments approximate their carrying value due to their short-term maturity.